 Exploding stars reveal dark energy

 This image shows the light curve and spectrum of a supernova that was recently observed in the Centaurus A galaxy (marked by the red arrow).
-Click here to see a movie of this supernova.
 Image courtesy the Supernova Cosmology Project.

 But dark energy is something different.
 During the 1990s the Hubble Space Telescope and new detector developments in astronomy allowed researchers to see further than ever before in the Universe.
 They were able to see supernovae almost at the edge of the visible Universe.
 By photographing a region of the Universe twice at an interval of a week using telescopes on Earth, astronomers discovered that within this period many stars had exploded in supernovae.
 They then used the Hubble Space Telescope and ground-based telescopes to see how the light from the exploded stars varied as they reached their maximum brightness and then faded away.